 History and architecture of Mahabalipuram

 The cave temples of Mahabalipuram are also known as Mandapam due to their architectural style.
 They were cut from large rocks with front pillared portico and one or multiple empty sanctums behind.
 The walls are decorated with bas-relief works based on Hindu mythology.
-These temples were left in various degree of completeness, some are complete and few are in different stages of work.
+These temples were left in various degrees of completeness, some are complete and few are in different stages of work.

 Some prominent cave temples of Mahabalipuram are Krishna Mandapam, Varaha Mandapam, Mahishasuramardini cave temple, Trimurti cave temple, Tiger cave temple and Panchapandava cave temple.
 Panchapandava cave temple is the largest of all but it is incomplete.
 Krishna Mandapam is decorated with sculptures on stories from Krishna’s childhood.
-Mahishasuramardini cave temple has most beautifully carved out frescoes of Goddess Durga.
-Trimurti cave temple consists of three cells, each dedicated to the three trinity Gods of Hindu religion – Brahma, Vishnu and Shiva.
+Mahishasuramardini cave temple has the most beautifully carved out frescoes of Goddess Durga.
+Trimurti cave temple consists of three cells, each dedicated to the three trinity Gods of the Hindu religion – Brahma, Vishnu, and Shiva.

 How to reach Mahabalipuram